functorz-tech/momen_doc/buildUI/cp_input.md

 This refers to the text displayed when the input box has no content entered.
 It can be empty.
 Placeholder text is not actual data content.

-> 💡 Tips: Placeholder text cannot be data bound, it can only be directly input.
+> 💡 Tips: Placeholder text cannot be data bound; it can only be directly input.

 #### Default Value

 This refers to the default content displayed in the input box.
 The default value can be data bound.

+> 💡 Tips:
-> 💡 Tips: 1.
-When both a placeholder and a default value are set for the input box, the default value is displayed first.
-2. The default value is displayed by assigning a value to the input box when entering the page.
+> 1. When both a placeholder and a default value are set for the input box, the default value is displayed first.
+> 2. The default value is displayed by assigning a value to the input box when entering the page.
 When there is input content in the input box, it displays the input content, and modifying the default value at this time will not change the input content or display content of the input box.
-3. It is prohibited to select the input box's own default value, as this will lead to infinite loop dependencies, resulting in errors.
+> 3. It is prohibited to select the input box's own default value, as this will lead to infinite loop dependencies, resulting in errors.

 #### Some Special Configurations